 The partners of McKinsey fund MGI's research; it is not commissioned by any business, government, or other institution.

-The Lauder Institute at the University of Pennsylvania ranked MGI the number one private sector think tank in its 2015 Global Go To Think Tank Index, an annual report issued by the University of Pennsylvania Think Tanks and Civil Societies Program.
+In January 2017, for the second year running, The Lauder Institute at the University of Pennsylvania ranked MGI the number-one private-sector think tank in the world in its annual 2016 Global Go To Think Tank Index, an annual report issued by the University of Pennsylvania Think Tanks and Civil Societies Program.

 MGI is chaired by Frank Mattern, and is led by McKinsey directors Jacques Bughin, James Manyika, and Jonathan Woetzel.

 In addition, MGI regularly solicits input from a group of McKinsey directors who make up the MGI Council.
 The Council’s role is to help MGI shape its research agenda, lead high-impact research, and disseminate the findings to decision makers around the world.

 Project teams are led by a group of senior fellows and include consultants from McKinsey's offices around the world.
 These teams draw on McKinsey's global network of partners and industry and management experts.